abilandz/PH8124/Lecture_9/Lecture_9.md

 rm $_
 ```

-If the first line has expanded in the list of files we want to delete, we can reuse the same brace expansion n the second line as the argument for **rm** command.
+If the first line has expanded in the list of files we want to delete, we can reuse the same brace expansion in the second line as the argument for **rm** command.

 **Example:** How to make a few directories, and automatically move into the last one created?